jaxl-innovations-private-limited/jaxl-ivr-confirmation-bot/README.md

 ## 🧠 Integrate with AI/LLMs

 Want to build a truly conversational IVR that leverages real-time speech, transcription, and AI-generated responses? `jaxl-ivr-simulator` makes it easy with a few opt-in flags and plugin hooks:

+### ⛴️ Requirement

+You MUST use `realtime` variant of Docker image available.
+See [Docker Image Tags](https://github.com/jaxl-innovations-private-limited/jaxl-ivr-simulator?tab=readme-ov-file#docker-image-tags) for more information.

+TL;DR -- Use `:v27r` instead of `v27` when using the flags below.

 ### 🎧 Access Raw Audio